 Are You Working Virtually or Virtually Working?

 Our society is set to undergo a seismic transformation.
 I’m talking the kind of fundamental alteration of day-to-day reality that social scientists point to centuries later and say “Yup, that’s when the world changed.”
 The advent of the printing press.
 The dawn of the Industrial Age.
 The first Beyonce video.
 Yes, I am talking about a truly defining shift in the way we as human beings interact with each other and the world around us.
-I mean a totally reenvisioning of the modern-day workplace.
+I mean a totally reenvisioning of the modern-day workplace, that could be in the office or at home, but still using things like sound absorbing panels can be useful anywhere you work.

 Recently, Google told its employees that they would be working from home until at least July of 2021.
 This came on the heels of Microsoft allowing its employees to work remotely indefinitely, even after the Covid pandemic abates.
 Of course, numerous other companies such as Uber, Indeed, and American Express have followed suit as the impact of the corona virus continues to impact the way we conduct business.
 Though the original shutdowns have been lifted, many companies continue to expand the work from home model that became our new Zoom-centered norm.
 And as if to prove my point, none of you would have had any idea what the hell I meant if I had said Zoom just a year ago, but you sure as heck do now.